Lawrence Bittaker and Roy Norris: Roy Norris

-Roy Lewis Norris was born in Greeley, Colorado, on February 5, 1948.
+Roy Lewis Norris was born in Greeley, Colorado, on February 5, 1948, the first of two children to Glen and Norma Norris.
 Norris was conceived out of wedlock; his parents had married to avoid the social stigma surrounding illegitimate birth at the time.
 Norris's extended family lived within a short distance of his parents' home due to his grandfather's real estate investments.
 His father worked in a scrapyard and his mother was a drug-addicted housewife.
 He occasionally lived with his parents throughout his childhood and adolescence but was repeatedly placed in the care of foster families throughout the state of Colorado.

 Norris's childhood recollections were interspersed with memories of wrongful accusations while living with his biological parents, and of being neglected by many of the foster families he lived with, frequently being denied sufficient food or clothing.
 He also claimed to have been sexually abused when in the care of a Hispanic family, later stating the prejudice he held toward Hispanic people originated from the neglect and abuse he endured as a child when placed in the care of this family.

 While living with his birth parents at the age of 16, Norris visited the home of a female relative who was in her early twenties and began speaking to her in a sexually suggestive manner.
 She ordered him to leave her house and informed Norris's father, who threatened to subject him to a beating.
 Norris subsequently stole his father's car and drove into the Rocky Mountains, where he attempted to commit suicide by injecting pure air into an artery in his arm.
 He was later apprehended as a runaway, and returned to live with his parents.
 Upon his return home, Norris's parents informed him that he and his younger sister were unwanted children and that they intended to divorce when both reached adolescence.

 A year later, Norris dropped out of school and joined the United States Navy.
 He was stationed in San Diego in 1965 and was deployed to serve in the Vietnam War in 1969, although he did not see active combat during his four-month tour of duty.
 He was honorably discharged from the Navy after one tour of duty.